thenexthub/package-manager/Sources/PackageManagerDocs/Documentation.docc/ModuleAliasing.md

 ###### Transitive Logging modules

-Similar to the prior conflict with `Utils`, both the `swift-draw` and `swift-game` packages contain modules with the same name `Logging`, thus causing a conflict.
+Similar to the prior conflict with `Utils`, both the `codira-draw` and `codira-game` packages contain modules with the same name `Logging`, thus causing a conflict.
-Although `App` does not directly import `Logging` from `swift-game`, the conflicting module still needs to be disambiguated.
+Although `App` does not directly import `Logging` from `codira-game`, the conflicting module still needs to be disambiguated.

 We can use `moduleAliases` again, as follows.